 Many businesses run into serious cash flow problems due to slow-paying customers.
 A company may have no choice but to offer credit facilities to its customers to stay competitive.
 However, if customers are continually delaying their payments beyond the allowed credit period, the business can have trouble arranging the funds to pay its expenses on time.
 Without timely payment of bills and utilities, the company can incur late payment penalties or, in more severe cases, find it impossible to keep its operations afloat.

 An effective receivables management system involves sending out invoices as soon as a sale is made and consistently following up on pending receivables.
-Ideally, businesses with high receivables should have an automated system that sends out invoices and email reminders autonomously at the end of each month.
+Ideally, businesses with high receivables should have an automated system like GetYooz that sends out invoices and email reminders at the end of each month.
 It can make the recovery of receivables significantly easier while saving several hours of employee time each month.

 5. Lack Of Planning and Budgeting